vix-4800/Nira/README.md

 AUTO_CONFIRM=false
 TELEGRAM_BOT_TOKEN=
 TELEGRAM_CHAT_ID=
+OBSIDIAN_VAULT=
 ```

 `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID` are required for the Telegram tool to send messages.
+`OBSIDIAN_VAULT` should point to the directory containing your Obsidian notes and is required for the Obsidian tools.

 Run the application with: